CSpanias/cspanias.github.io/_posts/2023-12-12-DVWA - SQL Injection.md

 ## PHP required configurations

 Before start working on this lab, we must ensure that the `display_errors` PHP configuration is `On`.
-If not we won't be able to get any error messages back which will make the lab much harder.
+If not, we won't be able to get any error messages back which will make the lab much harder.

 1. Go to PHP Info and check the value of `display_errors` variable: